Cantonese Pan Fried Noodles

-These crispy Cantonese Style Pan Fried Noodles are packed with flavors and come together in under 20 minutes.
-Make this favorite Asian restaurant version at home using my easy recipe.
+These crispy Cantonese-Style Pan Fried Noodles are packed with flavors and come together in under 20 minutes.
+Use my easy recipe to make this favorite Asian restaurant version at home.

 About Cantonese Noodles